Proclaim™ DRG System

 • 6.5-year battery longevity at nominal settings,

-• Familiar Apple devices used for follow-up, and
+• Familiar mobile devices used to adjust therapy, and

-• Trial period available, so patients can test DRG efficacy before committing to implant.
+• Trial period available, so patients can see if they get meaningful pain relief before committing to an implant.

 Recharge-free device